alokchoudhary05/Guvi-Project-1/README.md

 # Guvi-Project-1

-# 🎬 Movie Ratings Analysis Project
+# 🎬 Problem Statement - 11: Movie Ratings Analysis Project

 Welcome to a deep dive into the world of movie ratings — where data meets storytelling.
 This project explores what audiences love, how genres stack up, and which films truly stand out.